 Survey of the history of the Appalachian region with attention given to Native American societies, European settlement, social change and stagnation, periods of emigration, as well as the role of the federal government through New Deal and the War on Poverty initiatives in the region.
+Must have six credit hours of history or permission of instructor.
 Fall/Spring as needed.